openstreetmap/osmdbt/man/osmdbt-create-diff.md

 :   Maximum number of changes that will be written out.
 The actual number
     might be larger than this, because always complete log files are read.
     Default: no maximum.
+    (Changes are counted as the number of object changes plus one extra "change" for each database commit.)

 -n, \--dry-run
 :   Create updated state file and new change file in tmp directory, but do